 We have a number of volunteering opportunities, including:

-- Working in our Geranium Shops – 12 shops around Greater London.
+- Working in our network of charity shops – 12 shops around Greater London.

 - Organising community fundraising events

-- Support our head office through volunteer administration and research
+- Supporting our head office through volunteer administration and research

 - Cheering squads at our runs and challenge events.